How to create a product catalog in WordPress in a table

 Of course, no catalog would make sense without having some products in it.
 I presume you have already prepared the data, now you would need to compile it in a form that our WordPress plugin would “understand”.
 It can be one of the following:

-• MySQL table (prefered): this is probably the best data source for your catalog.
-It provides quick work, real-time updates without any re-uploads, and if you have 10 000 of products it is the best solution.
+• MySQL table (preferred): this is probably the best data source for your catalog.
+It provides quick work, and real-time updates without any re-uploads, and if you have 10,000 products it is the best solution.
 You can convert your data from CSV to MySQL.

 • PHP array: If you collect data from several data sources, or if they depend on some external inputs, and if you have some PHP development skills you might prefer to prepare the data in a PHP array, and then prepare a PHP file which would print it out in a serialized string (with serialize function) like this.